-The Compliance Division maps compliance risks in various areas, conducts compliance surveys on different topics from time to time and carries out training to deploy the compliance policy across the Bank.
+The Compliance Division maps compliance risks in various areas, conducts compliance surveys on different topics from time to time and delivers training to deploy the compliance policy across the Bank.
 The Compliance Officer is a member of different forums at the Bank, in order to ensure an enterprise-wide view of various compliance aspects.
 In order to ensure compliance with all statutory provisions, as noted above, the Compliance Officer maintains a control system in line with control plans.
 These controls are designed to verify compliance of Bank branches and departments with various statutory provisions, as well as the effectiveness of controls applied by the various business and headquarters departments.

-The risk level for compliance and regulation, in our opinion, is on a downward trend.
+In 2016, the risk level for compliance and regulation decreased, in our opinion.
 The decrease is due to continued addressing of risk classified as High and continued reinforcement of control in both First Line and Second Line units.
-This is against the backdrop of increased regulation and new directives issued with high frequency.
+This is against the backdrop of increased regulation and frequently issued new directives.